Welch & Forbes LLC Has $6.56 Million Holdings in Texas Instruments Incorporated (NASDAQ:TXN)

 The business also recently declared a quarterly dividend, which was paid on Monday, November 15th.
 Investors of record on Monday, November 1st were paid a $1.15 dividend.
 This represents a $4.60 dividend on an annualized basis and a yield of 2.39%.
 The ex-dividend date of this dividend was Friday, October 29th.
 This is an increase from Texas Instruments’s previous quarterly dividend of $1.02.
 Texas Instruments’s payout ratio is 59.05%.

 Several equities analysts recently weighed in on TXN shares.
-Rosenblatt Securities reissued a “buy” rating on shares of Texas Instruments in a research note on Wednesday, October 27th.
-Truist Securities raised their target price on shares of Texas Instruments from $200.00 to $208.00 and gave the company a “hold” rating in a research note on Wednesday, October 27th.
+KeyCorp raised their target price on shares of Texas Instruments from $240.00 to $250.00 and gave the company an “overweight” rating in a research note on Wednesday, October 27th.
 Longbow Research cut shares of Texas Instruments from a “buy” rating to a “neutral” rating in a research note on Monday, September 20th.
-KeyCorp lifted their price objective on shares of Texas Instruments from $240.00 to $250.00 and gave the stock an “overweight” rating in a research report on Wednesday, October 27th.
-Finally, Truist lifted their price objective on shares of Texas Instruments from $200.00 to $208.00 and gave the stock a “hold” rating in a research report on Wednesday, October 27th.
+Truist lifted their price objective on shares of Texas Instruments from $200.00 to $208.00 and gave the stock a “hold” rating in a research report on Wednesday, October 27th.
+Rosenblatt Securities reaffirmed a “buy” rating on shares of Texas Instruments in a research report on Wednesday, October 27th.
+Finally, Morgan Stanley lifted their price objective on shares of Texas Instruments from $193.00 to $195.00 and gave the stock an “underweight” rating in a research report on Wednesday, October 27th.
 Three equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating and twelve have given a buy rating to the stock.
 Based on data from MarketBeat, Texas Instruments currently has a consensus rating of “Hold” and a consensus price target of $209.08.

 Texas Instruments Profile